By Gary DeAsi

 Knowing who your customers are is great, but knowing how they behave is even better.

 Customer segmentation has always been important.
-But now that personalization and customer experience are make-or-break factors for business success today, effective segmentation is an absolute must.
+But now that orchestrating journeys that reflect a customer’s overall experience, rather than their most recent interaction within a siloed touchpoint, is integral to enterprise success today, effective segmentation is an absolute must.

 In other words, they are not using a modern behavioral segmentation approach.

-In this post I’ll bring you up to speed with an in-depth overview of 10 different approaches to behavioral segmentation (including both B2B and B2C examples) that can be used to better understand your customers and maximize results at every stage of the customer journey.
+In this post I’ll bring you up to speed with an in-depth overview of 10 different approaches to behavioral segmentation that can be used to better understand your customer’s and their goals, in order to maximize journey success and achieve business outcomes.